Who is Hermann Goerner?

-Here is a great example of the sport of Olympic weightlifting; first you will see the snatch, which is the first event, and then the clean and jerk.
+Here is an excellent example of the sport of Olympic weightlifting; first you will see the snatch, which is the first event, and then the clean and jerk.
 Watch the incredible power of 2005 World Weightlifting Champion Dmitry Klokov:

-Dmitry won this championship by performing a two hand snatch of 192 kg.
+Dmitry won this championship by performing a two-hand snatch of 192 kg.
 This equals 423.3 pounds.
-Hermann Goerner, could perform a one hand snatch of 229¼ lbs using his right arm in the early 1900's.
+Hermann Goerner could do a one-hand snatch of 229¼ lbs using his right arm in the early 1900s.

 Two Finger Deadlift